apache/cordova-app-harness/README.md

 *   Install and test multiple applications.
 *   Install crx files directly or from the Chrome App Store.
-*   Run apps locally or run them directly from `cordova serve`.
-*   Edit and Refresh workflow with `cordova serve`.
 *   In App context menu to switch between apps.
 *   Firebug Lite and Weinre support for debugging.
 *   Support for bundle paths such as `file:///android_asset/www` - These point to the tested application's bundle and not the app harness' bundle.
 (In development)